jpedro/jpedro.github.io/.posts/scrum.md

 thinking.
 I get it.

 So Scrum swooped in and saved the day as a way to get workers to _commit_ to deadlines and _track_ those.
-This is, obviously, important.
+This is obviously important.

 It also shorten the dev and deploy cycles from months and years of waterfall to weeks.
 This is all nice and dandy.
 Calling it a sprint